 Why we think twice before pulling out the plastic for renters insurance

-Procrastinating on buying renters insurance is more common than you think.
+Procrastinating on buying HO4 insurance is more common than you think.
 It even seems rational to some.
 The logic goes, ‘why invest in something now for a risk that may never happen in the future?’

 But when something bad does happen, your rationalization changes – you want insurance RIGHT NOW!